AshishBora/csgm/README.md

 8. Create a results directory : ```$ mkdir results```.
 To get the plots, see ```src/metrics.ipynb```.
 To get matrix of images (as in the paper), run ```$ python src/view_estimated_{dataset}.py```.

 9. You can also manually access the results saved by the scripts.
 These can be found in appropriately named directories in ```estimated/```.
 Directory name conventions are defined in ```get_checkpoint_dir()``` in ```src/utils.py```

+### Miscellaneous
+---
+For a complete list of images not used while training on celebA, see [here](https://www.cs.utexas.edu/~ashishb/csgm/celebA_unused.txt).